- Caulk gun

 Matching love seat

-Assemble the love seat exactly like the chair, using the Cutting list in the Additional Information below for the parts.
+Assemble the love seat exactly like the chair, using the cutting list for the parts.

 This chair and love seat combo is just perfect for outdoor lounging.
 The seat has a nice curved recess to conform to your body, and wide arms to hold your favorite snack and drink.
 And because the seat doesn't slope steeply downward like on a traditional Adirondack chair, even your grandfather will be able to help himself out without a boost.